expressive-code/expressive-code/.changeset/friendly-pans-lay.md

 'rehype-expressive-code': minor
 ---

 Adds the experimental `transformers` option to the Shiki plugin.
+Thank you @MichaelMakesGames!

 This option allows you to specify a list of Shiki transformers to be called during syntax highlighting.